Miss K Roberts – Subject Leader and teacher of Food and Nutrition and Child Development

 The Food Technology department run a cooking club that is a very popular choice with the girls.

-In the past the club have run a variety of themed workshops, including: Asian dishes, basic cookery, GCSE practical skills workshops and university survival courses.
-At present we are focusing on healthy breakfast foods.
-We meet on a Thursday morning at 7.45am to cook and then eat a healthy, filling breakfast as a group!
+In the past the club have run a variety of themed workshops, including: Asian dishes, basic cookery, healthy breakfasts, GCSE practical skills workshops and university survival courses.

 There are two well equipped and functional rooms within the food technology department; one of which has recently been refitted.
 In addition to the cookery rooms the department also has its own suite of computers.
 All teaching spaces within the department have access to interactive whiteboards.